Riemannian optimization of photonic quantum circuits in phase and Fock space: Conclusion

 In this work we have presented a linear recurrence relation that connects the phase space and the Fock space representations of Gaussian pure and mixed states, as well as Gaussian unitary and non-unitary transformations.
 While working with Gaussian gates within the phase space representation is easily achieved using symplectic algebra, it is valuable to implement fast numerical simulations in Fock representation, in order to include non-Gaussian effects.
 Moreover, the recurrence relation is exact and differentiable, which enables accurate gradient computations and gradient-based optimization.

 Since the covariance matrix of Gaussian objects is parametrized by symplectic matrices that live in a Riemannian manifold, a geodesic-based optimization method is proposed in this paper.
 We show some optimization examples using the open-source library \textsf{MrMustard}, where we implemented our methods.
-In particular, we optimized the adjacency matrix of a high-dimensional Gaussian Boson Sampling instance with 216 modes directly in phase space to highlight the euclidean optimization functionality of our library.
+In particular, we optimized the adjacency matrix of a high-dimensional Gaussian Boson Sampling instance with 216 modes directly in phase space to highlight the Euclidean optimization functionality of our library.

 We then obtained new circuits to generate mesoscopic cat states with unprecedented success probability.
 On the theory side, we also showed how to keep track of the global phase induced by Gaussian unitary transformations.
 This paves the way to simulate and optimize non-Gaussian objects by writing them as linear combinations of Gaussians \cite{bourassa2021fast}.
 Dealing with non-Gaussian simulation and optimization is a significant challenge in the optical information processing community \cite{fukui2022efficient, quesada2019simulating}.
 Our methods offer a promising avenue to address this challenge.